Related product: https://madhacker.org/bmsone/

-Device name is MA03, serial number follows (not the same as barcode on the pack)
+The device name is MA03, serial number follows (not the same as the barcode on the pack)

 Cycles: how many times have this pack been used.
 This is increased when discharged_capacity_since_last_increase > design_capacity.

-Status word is bitmapped at least two bits we know are used, one indicating charging/discharging , the other tell if the factory calibration data is OK.
+The status word is bitmapped at least two bits we know are used, one indicating charging/discharging, the other tell if the factory calibration data is OK.

 There is also a warning for internal resistance deviation.